konmik/solid/README.md

 ### Philosophy

 *Solid* library adheres to the philosophy: "transform it as a stream, keep it as immutable".
-Thus allowing to pass collections around without fear chat they can be changed by another part of the application, while keeping the ability to transform data in a convenient way.
+Thus allowing to pass collections around without a fear that they can be changed by another part of the application, while keeping the ability to transform data in a convenient way.

 ### Include